Hechi: Geography and climate

 Hechi is located in northwestern Guangxi on the southern end of the Yunnan-Guizhou Plateau.
 The total area is 33500 km2, with elevations increasing from southeast to northwest.
 It is very mountainous with ranges including in the north the Jiuwanda Mountains, in the northwest the Phoenix Mountains, in the east the Fengling Mountains, in the west, the Duyang Mountains, and in the southwest the Green Dragon Mountains.
 The tallest mountain is "Nameless Peak" with an elevation of 1693 m.
-Bordering prefecture-level divisions are Liuzhou to the east, Laibin to the southeast, Nanning to the south, and Baise to the southwest in Guangxi and Qiannan Buyi and Miao Autonomous Prefecture, Guizhou to the north.
+Bordering prefecture-level divisions are Liuzhou to the east, Laibin to the southeast, Nanning to the south, and Baise to the southwest in Guangxi and Qiannan Buyei and Miao Autonomous Prefecture, Guizhou to the north.

 Hechi has a monsoon-influenced humid subtropical climate (Köppen Cwa) and is generally overcast.
 The short and mild winters begin dry but become progressively rainier and cloudier.
 Early spring is the cloudiest time of year, though the monsoonal rains do not arrive until May.
 Summer is long, hot, and humid, and is the sunniest season.
 Autumn is warmer and drier than spring.
 The monthly 24-hour average temperature ranges from 10.9 °C in January to 28.2 °C in July, and the annual mean is 20.8 °C. Annual rainfall averages around 1533 mm, over 65% of which falls from May to August.
-With monthly percent possible sunshine ranging from 15% in February and March to 43% in August, the city receives 1,259 hours of bright sunshine annually.
+With monthly percent possible sunshine ranging from 14% in January to 43% in August, the city receives 1,238 hours of bright sunshine annually.